Dr. Cook is well-known for his techniques that not only reduce the breasts but create a beautiful shape.

 Each breast reduction procedure starts with a consultation.
-The breast reduction consult at the Whole Beauty® Institute is designed to help you to clarify your goals for the surgery.
+The consult at the Whole Beauty® Institute is designed to help you to clarify your goals and instruct you on how to prepare for breast reducttion surgery.
 Dr. Cook and his team perform a detailed dimensional analysis of your breasts, so that they can select the technique that will best meet your needs.
 They can further help you to visualize the result with their portfolio of before-andafter pictures patients have generously made available for sharing during the consultation process.

 During the breast analysis, the team will obtain pictures of your breasts, which are available for viewing right away in the consultation room.
 When a patient looks at a picture of herself, a different type of information is provided from when she looks in the mirror.
 Dr. Cook is able to sketch on the touchscreen and provide a sense of the changes that will come about with breast reduction surgery.
 This is the time to refine the analysis of the goals for the surgery and address issues of breast axis, breast shape, and position of the nipple.